 In 2009, Davis reported on the miracle on the Hudson and Michael Jackson's death.
 That same year she also made waves with her "Nightline" report "Single Black Female."
 The story, which went viral, examined why African-American women are the least likely of any race or gender to walk down the aisle.

 Davis joined ABC News as a New York-based correspondent for ABC NewsOne, the network's affiliate news service.
 During the 2008 presidential election, she reported from Michigan, South Carolina, Florida and Indiana.
 In 2007, she was sent to the scene of the Minnesota bridge collapse and also reported from Memphis, Tennessee to mark the 40th anniversary of Martin Luther King's death.
 In September 2007, Davis covered the events in Jena, Louisiana, as thousands marched, protesting the criminal trial of six black teens in the beating of a white classmate.

 Before joining the network in June 2007, Davis was anchor of the weekend evening newscasts at WTHR-TV in Indianapolis.
 She joined the station as a reporter in 2003 and, during her time there, reported from New Orleans in wake of Hurricane Katrina, from Torino for the 2006 Winter Olympics, and from Athens for the 2004 Summer Olympics.
 From 2001-03 she was a reporter at WJRT-TV, the ABC owned station in Flint, Michigan.

-Davis has received several honors for her reporting, including an Emmy Award and a regional Edward R. Murrow Award.
+Davis has received several honors for her reporting, including two Emmy Awards and a regional Edward R. Murrow Award.
 In addition, the Center for Leadership Development awarded her with the distinction of "Up and Comer."